top of page

 - Our approach involves exploring the biochemical and physical properties of biocolloids and biointerfaces at the single-particle, sometimes single-molecule level, and uncovering the underlying principles of their signaling.

-Currently, we have multiple ongoing projects pursuing two main thrusts:
+Currently, we have several ongoing projects pursuing two main thrusts:

 bottom of page